-The City of Milwaukie is proud to announce that our drinking water meets all Federal EPA and State of Oregon Health Authority standards.
-This document is the Consumer Confidence Report, and covers the 2016 operating and sampling year from Jan.
+The city is proud to announce that Milwaukie's drinking water meets or exceeds all Federal EPA and State of Oregon Health Authority Standards.
+This document is the Consumer Confidence Report, which is published once a year under the direction of the Environmental Protection Agency (EPA) and the State of Oregon Drinking Water Program (DWP) standards.
+This report provides information for the 2017 operating and sampling year from Jan.
 1 to Dec.
-31, 2016.
+31, 2017.